A Sample Profit and Loss Statement for a Small Business

-Do your profits outnumber your losses?
+Do your profits outnumber your losses and do your outgoing invoices outweigh your incoming bills?
 If so, great!
 That means you’re generating excess funds that you can reinvest back into your business, save for later, or use for countless other purposes.

 Conversely, if your losses are greater than your profits, it’s a clear sign that your business needs a turnaround to remain sustainable in the future.

 The exact timeline you choose to measure your profit and loss activity is up to you.
 Most business owners perform this assessment on a regular, consistent basis using the following time periods: